-- Course contents are subject to changes. - Other course offerings may be announced at a later time. - Courses with an asterisk () are offered every other year
+- Course contents are subject to changes.

+- Other course offerings may be announced at a later time.

+- Courses with an asterisk () are offered every other year

 Course Code

-Each course offered by the Discovery Program is associated with a course code (e.g. DCOR 699).
+Each course offered by the Discovery Program is associated with a course code (e.g., DCOR 699).
 A course code begins with four letters.
-First letter "D" refers to "Discovery."
-Next three letters corresponding to each cluster as follows:
+The first letter "D" refers to "Discovery."
+The next three letters corresponding to each cluster are as follows:

-- COR: Core Courses (Discovery Seminars, Senior Project, etc.) Required
+COR: Core Courses (Inquiries of Knowledge, Senior Project, etc.)

-- AJP: Academic Japanese
+AJP: Academic Japanese

-- EAP: Academic English
+EAP: Academic English

-- CUL: Cultural Diversity and Communities
+CUL: Cultural Diversity and Communities

-- ♣ SIE: Social Innovation and Entrepreneurship
+SIE: Social Innovation and Entrepreneurship

-- ♣ SCI: Transdisciplinary Science
+SCI: Transdisciplinary Science

-These letter codes are followed by 3 digit numbers.
+These letter codes are followed by 3-digit numbers.